ksurct/micromouse_2019/README.md

 - micromouse_main: Code we plan to run on the robot
 - examples: Collection of short one-off programs to test how to use a library
-- MotorControl: Development of a motor controller in MATLAB/Simulink
-- Maze_Tester: Visual studio project that can generate mazes and possibly test maze solving algorithm's in C#